oracle/weblogic-kubernetes-operator/site/installation.md

 To deploy the operator, run the deployment script and give it the location of your inputs file:

 ```
+# Choose and create a directory that generated weblogic operator related files will be stored in, e.g. /scratch/user-projects:
+export OUTPUT_DIR="/path/to/weblogic-operator-output-directory"
+mkdir -p $OUTPUT_DIR
-./create-weblogic-operator.sh –i /path/to/create-operator-inputs.yaml
+./create-weblogic-operator.sh –i /path/to/create-weblogic-operator-inputs.yaml -o $OUTPUT_DIR
 ```

 ## What the script does

 The script will carry out the following actions:

+*	Create a directory for the generated Kubernetes YAML files for this operator.
+The pathname is $OUTPUT_DIR/weblogic-operators/<namespace parameter from create-weblogic-operator-inputs.yaml.
-*	A set of Kubernetes YAML files will be created from the inputs provided.
+*	A set of Kubernetes YAML files will be created from the inputs provided in this directory.
 *	A namespace will be created for the operator.
 *	A service account will be created in that namespace.
 *	A set of RBAC roles and bindings will be created.